Ladies Literary Circle

 Kent Dinner Club met July 12 at Pizza Ranch.

 The Kent picnic will be at noon July 21 at Salem Lutheran Church in Creston.

 The next meeting will be 5 p.m.
 Aug.
 9 at Pizza Ranch.

 Ladies Lakeshore Auxiliary

-Canasta winners were Linda Clark, first; Barb Bills, second; and Cheri Lilly, third.
+Canasta winners were Rose Blakesley, first; Joy Seeley, second; and Connie Bailey, third.

-Bills will host cards and chatter Wednesday, Jan 2.
+Loretta Kelly will host cards and chatter Wednesday, July 25.